-As we are gearing up for our Super Search release, I began to think about all the different things an intranet can help with within an organization.
-Not just the “techy” things, but how it helps with productivity, efficiency, employee engagement, collaboration and even employee retention.
+I often think about all the different things an intranet can help with within an organization.
+Not just the “techy” things, but how it helps with productivity, efficiency, employee engagement, collaboration, and even employee retention.
 But another, perhaps less thought of way to utilize an intranet is with change management, which is critical in today’s fast-paced, ever-changing business world.

 Change is in the Air